 It has been found to be most effective if at least two adults are assigned to be in the NSC on a regular basis providing support to students during the entire school day.
 If at all possible, it would be best if one of these persons were a Resource teacher or a classroom teacher with an understanding of learning difficulties as well as behaviour challenges.
-Other possibilities include a Behaviour Technician, Special Education Technician and/ or special education Attendant, Aide, Educational Assistant or Childcare Worker
+Other possibilities include a Behaviour Technician, Special Education Technician and/ or special education Attendant, Aide, Educational Assistant or Childcare Worker.

-The School Board Psycho-educator, Psychologist, Behaviour Specialist and/or other designated Student Services Professional such as a Special Education Consultant, are an essential resource for the NSC team and the school team.
-Their role is to help with the development, evaluation and revision of student plans (or IEPs) on a regular basis.
-Ideally, they are there to provide active supervision to the staff to help them to better understand the emotional, behavioural and academic needs of these students.
-They can also communicate and bridge with parents and outside agencies, arranging for necessary outside services.
+The School Board Psycho-educator, Psychologist, Behaviour Specialist or other designated Student Services Professional is an essential resource for the NSC team and the school team.
+This person's role is to help with the development, evaluation and revision of student plans (or IEPs) on a regular basis.
+Ideally, they are there to provide active supervision to the staff to help them to better understand the emotional and behavioural needs of these students.
+Another natural role is to collaborate and bridge with parents and outside agencies.

 The school principal and vice principal are key to the functioning of the NSC.
 Their support of the guiding principles, their availability to consult with the team and their communication with teachers and with parents are all essential to the successful implementation of this service.
-The principal will also need to support and enable Professional Development for the school team and additional in-depth professional development for the NSC Core Team.
+The principal will also need to support and enable Professional Development with the school team and additional in-depth professional development with the NSC Core Team.

 Classroom teachers remain responsible for the academic progress of students assigned to the NSC.
 They collaborate in the development of the student plan and in its day-to-day application.
 They ensure that students have meaningful work when in the NSC.
 They provide on-going feedback to NSC team as to the effectiveness of the plan.
-And in turn the teachers continue to receive on-going feedback and input from NSC team about how to best meet this student's academic, behavioural and emotional needs.
+And in turn the teachers continue to receive on-going feedback and input from NSC team about how to best meet this student's academic and behavioural needs.